elastic/tedi/README.md

 docker run --rm -it -v /var/run/docker.sock:/var/run/docker.sock -v $MY_PROJECT:/mnt tedi build
 ```

-* Because Tedi is itself a Docker client, we mount the Docker socket inside.
+* Because Tedi is itself a Docker client, we mount the Docker socket inside
+  the container.
-* We also mount the directory of whatever project we want to build at `/mnt`,
+* We also mount the directory of whatever project we want to build on `/mnt`,
   where Tedi expects to find it.
 In particular, it expects to a find a `tedi.yml`
   there (see below).